agtonomy/trellis/README.md

 the following:

 1. Configuration and parameter management framework
-1. A framework for developing applications which behave deterministically
+1. A framework for developing applications that behave deterministically
 1. Data visualization tools
 1. An integration testing framework
 1. An abstraction layer for common forms of I/O